 Discrimination is an act which either denies or confers privileges on the basis of a person’s membership in a “protected class.”
-Decisions regarding employment, including recruitment, hiring, placement, training, promotion, compensation, benefits, transfers, layoffs, discipline, termination, etc. must be based on valid, non-discriminatory business reasons.
+Decisions regarding employment, including recruitment, hiring, placement, training, promotion, compensation, benefits, transfers, layoffs, discipline, discharge, etc. must be based on valid, non-discriminatory business reasons.

 - Sexual Harassment

-Employees, vendors, suppliers, agents ,etc. of the County who direct unwelcome sexual advances, requests for sexual favors, and/or other sexually based physical or verbal conduct towards any other employee are engaging in sexual harassment and are acting in violation of this policy.
-Sexual harassment may also include, but is not limited to:
+Employees, vendors, suppliers, agents ,etc. of the County and non-employees who direct unwelcome sexual advances, requests for sexual favors, or other sexually based conduct towards any employee or non-employee are engaging in sexual harassment and are in violation of the Policy.

-Inappropriate sexual conduct becomes illegal sexual harassment when:
+Inappropriate sexual conduct becomes sexual harassment when:

-- an employee’s submission to or rejection of a manager’s sexual advance is the basis for personnel decisions (termination, demotion, promotion, etc.);
+- an employee’s submission to or rejection of a manager or supervisor’s sexual advance is a basis for personnel decisions (discharge, disciplinary action, demotion, promotion, etc.)